ljbo82/comm/README.md

 This repository contains a multiplatform communication library written in C language.

-Althrough C language is used, the project uses a object-oriented API.

 # Supported platforms

-Although project can be compiled on any platform supporting gnu99 C language standard, the project was validated on Linux, Microsoft Windows and Arduino UNO platforms.
+Project can be compiled on any platform supporting gnu99 C language standard.

 ## Licensing